basho/basho_docs/source/languages/en/riak/dev/using/search.md

 riakc_pb_socket:create_search_index(Pid, <<"famous">>, <<"_yz_default">>, [])
 ```

 The last setup item you need to perform is to *associate a bucket type* with a Solr index.
 You only need do this once per bucket type.
-This setting tells Riak Search which bucket's values are to be indexed on a write to Riak.
+This setting tells Riak Search which bucket values are to be indexed on a write to Riak.
 For example, to associate a bucket named `cats` with the `famous` index, you can set the bucket property `search_index`.

 ### Bucket Types

-Since Riak 2.0, Basho suggests you use [[bucket types|Using Bucket Types]] to namespace all buckets you create.
-Bucket types have a lower overhead within the cluster than the default bucket namespace, but it requires an additional setup step in on commandline.
+Since Riak 2.0, Basho suggests you [[use bucket types|Using Bucket Types]] to namespace all buckets you create.
+Bucket types have a lower overhead within the cluster than the default bucket namespace, but require an additional setup step in on commandline.

 ```bash
 riak-admin bucket-type create animals '{"props":{"search_index":"famous"}}'